imsdev/ims-ansible-tmdb/README.md

 ### Install Python 3.6

-To install Python 3.6, you'll need to download it from Rocket Software.
-You'll need an account on Rocket Customer Portal (https://my.rocketsoftware.com).
+To install Python 3.6, it will need to be downloaded from Rocket Software.
+An account on the Rocket Customer Portal (https://my.rocketsoftware.com) is required.
 1) Click Downloads button at top left of the screen
 3) Choose category z/OpenSource on left side panel
 4) Scroll to Python
 5) Download the binaries, install files, and the README.ZOS on an x86 machine.
-Transfer the tarball to your z/OS system and unpack it according the instructions in the install files
+Transfer the tarball to the target z/OS system and unpack it according the instructions in the install files
 6) Additional setup will need to be performed as described in the README.ZOS.
 The README.ZOS file is only a text file.

 ### Install ZOAU (Z Open Automation Utilities)
-For steps on how to install ZOAU manually, consult the following link: https://www.ibm.com/support/knowledgecenter/en/SSKFYE_1.0.0/install.html
+For instructions on installing ZOAU manually, consult the following link: https://www.ibm.com/support/knowledgecenter/en/SSKFYE_1.0.0/install.html

 __NOTE:__ Python 3.6 is required

 The FMID for ZOAU is HAL5100.
-For the program directory and more information consult this link. https://www.ibm.com/support/knowledgecenter/en/SSKFYE_1.0.0/program_directory_zoautil/hal5100.html
+For the program directory and more information, consult this link. https://www.ibm.com/support/knowledgecenter/en/SSKFYE_1.0.0/program_directory_zoautil/hal5100.html